Wine detail

 How does the 2013 differ from a typical Clos de la Roche?

 In great vintages - 2010, 2015, 2019 - Clos de la Roche is dense, structured, and iron-driven, demanding a decade or more of patience.
+The 2013 is lighter and more fragrant, almost Chambolle-like in its delicacy.
 It is a more approachable expression of the grand cru, showing the site's aromatic potential rather than its structural power.

 What food pairs best with this wine?